xXxIshadowxXX/Fodlan/content/(main) DND-Fodlan/3 Continenten/1 Fodlan/Adrestian Empire/Adrestian Empire.md

 ###### Locations in the County
 The territories of Hevring encompass the southern regions of the mountains known as Fodlan's Fangs, as well as the areas connecting the side of the empire with aveloria The area is warm and swampy due to water from the mountains, with plants that cannot be found anywhere else in Fodlan
 * **Mozghuz** is house Hevring's main territory.
-The town has a prosperous mining business, gathering coal, silver, and copper from the Oghma Mountains.
+The city has a prosperous mining business, gathering coal, silver, and copper from the Oghma Mountains.
 * **Enlupmoz** a large port city settled to make the trip to Menja more easy and is the most swamped part of this territory.

 #### Varley